RyXeleron/ExecStats/README.md

 end)
 ```

-- Solara - no this isn't a detection its just a funny random vulnerability.
+- Solara - no this isn't a detection its just a funny random vulnerability patch for it.

 ```lua
 local old = writefile